 (ii) The proportion of tetra calcium alumino-ferrite (C4AlFe) is also increased to one and one-half time.

-(iii) The proportion of tricalcium silicate (C3S) and tri-calcium aluminate (C3Al) are reduced by about 50 percent.
+(iii) The proportion of tricalcium silicate (C3S) and tri-calcium aluminate (C3Al) is reduced by about 50 percent.
 This is because these compounds are known to liberate a very high amount of heat during hydration.

 Most important qualities of low heat cement are summarized as follows: